Warren Sapp: Activities

-Sapp, Devin Bush and a developer created an Urban Solutions Group in 2006 to construct low-income housing in Fort Pierce, Florida.
-The PNC Bank loaned the group money, but by 2008 the real estate market tanked and the project ended in failure.
+Sapp, Devin Bush, and a developer created an Urban Solutions Group in 2006 to construct low-income housing in Fort Pierce, Florida.
+The PNC Bank lent the group money, but by 2008, the real-estate market tanked and the project ended in failure.

 On August 19, 2008, Sapp was hired as a studio analyst for Inside the NFL on Showtime, a position he held until 2011.

-In the fall of 2008, Sapp appeared as a contestant on the seventh season of Dancing With The Stars.
-Sapp's partner for the competition was professional dancer Kym Johnson; the pair made it to the finals where they were eventually named runner-up of season 7.
+In the fall of 2008, Sapp appeared as a contestant on the seventh season of Dancing with the Stars.
+Sapp's partner for the competition was professional dancer Kym Johnson; the pair made it to the finals, where they were eventually named runner-up of season seven.

 He made his stand-up comedy debut at the Comedy Central Roast of Larry the Cable Guy on March 16, 2009.

 He worked for NFL Network as an analyst featured on NFL Total Access and NFL GameDay Morning until he was fired in 2015 following his arrest for solicitation.
-In the summer of 2012 he released a book titled Sapp Attack through St. Martins Publishing.
+In the summer of 2012, he released a book titled Sapp Attack through St. Martins Publishing.

-In June 2012, Sapp teamed up with the NOC (Network Of Champions), a YouTube premium content channel, to produce a TV show series called "Judge Sapp".
+In June 2012, Sapp teamed up with the Network of Champions (NOC), a YouTube premium content channel, to produce a TV show series called Judge Sapp.
 He also participated in Fox's dating game show The Choice.

 In January 2013, Sapp worked with Dr. Jonathan Greenburg to raise awareness about the importance of getting tested and treated for snoring and obstructive sleep apnea.

 He was also a celebrity judge on the second season of the reality show BBQ Pitmasters.

 On July 27, 2016, Sapp was bitten by a shark while lobstering off the coast of Florida.

-In October, 2020 the internet sportsbook BetUS announced Warren Sapp and Brian Jones as the hosts of the weekly podcast "BetUS Unfiltered".
+In October 2020, the internet sportsbook BetUS announced Warren Sapp and Brian Jones as the hosts of the weekly podcast "BetUS Unfiltered".
 Sapp and Jones have interviewed celebrities such as Derrick Johnson, Adam Schefter, Ray Lewis, Kevin Carter, Rick Neuheisel, and Jen Welter on the podcast.

 Legal troubles

-On February 7, 2010, Sapp was arrested in South Florida and charged with domestic battery while in Florida as an analyst for the NFL Network's coverage of Super Bowl XLIV, but following the arrest the NFL Network cancelled his appearance.
+On February 7, 2010, Sapp was arrested in South Florida and charged with domestic battery while in Florida as an analyst for the NFL Network's coverage of Super Bowl XLIV, but following the arrest, the NFL Network cancelled his appearance.
 On March 24, however, the charges against Sapp were dropped.

 On February 2, 2015, the day after Super Bowl XLIX, Sapp was arrested on suspicion of soliciting a prostitute and assault.
-Later that day it was revealed Sapp's contract had been terminated by the NFL Network.
-In May 2015 the charges were dismissed.
+Later that day, Sapp's contract was terminated by the NFL Network.
+In May 2015, the charges were dismissed.